lewis-ingleton/Object-Oriented-Programming-Team-Profile-Generator/README.md

 https://www.npmjs.com/package/inquirer

+## Tests
+I have used Jest to test the initial starter code.
+All tests in the test.js files have been fixed.

 ## Project status
 At time of writing (7 March 2023) this project is unfinished.
-I will continue to work on this to complete.